miiv0/rockpaperscissors/README.txt

 ## 👨‍💻 About Me

 Hi!
 I'm Michael, a self-taught developer building projects to improve my skills.
 Feel free to check out my other work on [my GitHub profile](https://github.com/miiv0).

----

-## 📫 Contact

-If you have feedback or want to connect, reach out to me on LinkedIn: [your-linkedin-url]